 Closer to its home base in Sandy, Utah, the company has been winning over the West Coast for some time.
-Four-time Olympic dressage team member Steffen Peters was among the first Californians to recognize the benefits of Premier’s OTTO Sport Arena Base Mats, range of footing blends and expertise on sand, footing additives and all facets of arena construction.
+Four-time Olympic dressage team member and world champion Steffen Peters was among the first Californians to recognize the benefits of Premier’s OTTO Sport Arena Base Mats, range of footing blends and expertise on sand, footing additives and all facets of arena construction.

 Last fall, Peridot Equestrian in San Marcos chose Premier Equestrian as the best fit for its plans to become a hub of high-level dressage education and training.
 Most recently, the new owners of Toyon Farm in Napa, have chosen Premier Equestrian for an arena overhaul.

 Peridot and Toyon have a common denominator in that first-hand experience made easy work of this critical decision in facility planning and management.